Visit the FAQ Help page for more guidance and instructions about General Hosting and Domain Registration issues to resolve.

 Your website will be entirely under your control.
 This means that you’ll have complete access to your files and web pages 24/7.
 Use FTP or our File Manager to upload files, update and maintain your pages as when you need to.

 Yes.
 After registering your domain name through Layer Webhost, it will belong entirely to you.
 You have complete control over it and can even move it to a different hosting provider in the future with no restrictions.

 After registering or transferring your domain name, you’ll need to wait 12-24 hours for it to become active.
 This is because internet providers must update their DNS records to incorporate the site’s new location.

-It takes roughly 24-48 hours after you configure your DNS settings to point to our nameservers.
+It takes roughly 24-48 hours after you configure your DNS settings to point to our “name servers”.
 This is the time taken for changes to propagate through the internet.
-Do note that your site will likely experience downtime while the changes are taking effect.
+Note that your site will likely experience downtime while the changes are taking effect.

 ICANN stands for The Internet Corporation for Assigned Names and Numbers, which is a non-profit that oversees the allocation of IP addresses, assigning protocol parameter, domain name system management, and other root server system management functions – tasks that were previously undertaken by multiple entities.

 Yes, both http://www.your-domain.com or http://your-domain.com is will work, entering one will usually redirect to your preferred version